mnmx0101/disp_project_jh/writing/iraq_draft.md

 # Iraq Displacement Modelling

-*Working draft prepared by by Chungmann Kim with analytical support (e.g. summarizing results from figures and tables) from Claude Sonnet 4.6*
+*Working draft prepared by by Chungmann Kim with analytical support from Claude Sonnet 4.6*

 *Last updated: 2026-05-29.*